goldbergyoni/nodebestpractices/README.md

 ## ![✔] 1.4 Separate Express 'app' and 'server'

-**TL;DR:** Avoid the nasty habit of defining the entire [Express](https://expressjs.com/) app in a single huge file - separate your 'Express' definition to at least two files: the API declaration (app.js) and the networking concerns (WWW).For even better structure, locate your API declaration within components
+**TL;DR:** Avoid the nasty habit of defining the entire [Express](https://expressjs.com/) app in a single huge file - separate your 'Express' definition to at least two files: the API declaration (app.js) and the networking concerns (WWW).
+For even better structure, locate your API declaration within components

 **Otherwise:** Your API will be accessible for testing via HTTP calls only (slower and much harder to generate coverage reports).
-It will also probably won't be a big pleasure to maintain hundreds of lines of code in a single file
+It probably won't be a big pleasure to maintain hundreds of lines of code in a single file

 🔗 [**Read More: separate Express 'app' and 'server'**](/sections/projectstructre/separateexpress.md)

 <br/><br/>

-## ![✔] 1.5 Use environment aware, secure and hirearchical config
+## ![✔] 1.5 Use environment aware, secure and hierarchical config

-**TL;DR:** The perfect and flawless configuration setup must include (a) keys that can be read from file AND from environment variable (b) secrets are kept outside committed code (c) config is hierarchical for easier findability.
+**TL;DR:** The perfect and flawless configuration setup should ensure (a) keys can be read from file AND from environment variable (b) secrets are kept outside committed code (c) config is hierarchical for easier findability.
 There are only a few packages that can help tick most of those boxes like [nconf](https://www.npmjs.com/package/nconf) and [config](https://www.npmjs.com/package/config)

-**Otherwise:** Failing to satisfy any of the config requirements will simply bog down the development team or devpos team.
+**Otherwise:** Failing to satisfy any of the config requirements will simply bog down the development or devops team.
 Probably both

 🔗 [**Read More: configuration best practices**](/sections/projectstructre/configguide.md)